qiime2/docs/source/tutorials/importing.rst

 With QIIME 2, there are functions to import different types of FASTQ data:

 1. FASTQ data with the EMP Protocol format
+2. Multiplexed FASTQ data with barcodes in sequences
-2. FASTQ data with the Casava 1.8 demultiplexed format
+3. FASTQ data with the Casava 1.8 demultiplexed format
-3. Any other kind of FASTQ data
+4. Any other kind of FASTQ data

 .. _`emp import`: